-1. Comparing the timing results with the small ball bearing at the two different heights, what can you deduce qualitatively about the speed of the ball as it falls?

-2. Using the larger height, for both the large and small ball calculate the acceleration g from the Galileo's formula
+- 1. What % of the large ball bearing mass is the small ball bearing mass? - 2.
+Comparing the timing results with the small ball bearing at the two different heights, what can you deduce qualitatively about the speed of the ball as it falls?
+Explain your reasoning. - 3.
+Using the larger height and your average time values, for both the large and small ball calculate the acceleration g from the Galileo's formula